Theater & film

 Michigan does not tax Social Security benefits under the current state-tax summary used here.
 IRA and 401(k) withdrawals can still need a state-tax line in Michigan, with exemptions and local rules checked against current state guidance.
 Michigan does not tax Social Security in the summary used here, but a 4.2% blended planning rate is used for taxable retirement-income context.

-Michigan is phasing a retirement and pension income deduction back in over several tax years, which lowers the tax on eligible income.
-The amount depends on your age and the tax year, so it helps to review the state Treasury guidance for your situation.
+Michigan is phasing a retirement and pension income deduction back in over several tax years.
+That lowers the tax on eligible income.
+The amount depends on your age and the tax year, so review the state Treasury guidance for your situation.

 Michigan Department of TreasurySources